brunomaga/brunomaga.github.io/_drafts/2024-09-25-from-Diffusion-to-SORA.md

 ## Diffusion transformers

-The publication [Scalable Diffusion Models with Transformers](https://arxiv.org/abs/2212.09748) introduced diffusion transformers (DiT) as a replacement that outperforms the UNet-based diffusion in scaling and accuracy measured by [Fréchet inception distance](https://en.wikipedia.org/wiki/Fr%C3%A9chet_inception_distance).
+With the advancement of Transformers as an important module in sequence-based ML, [Scalable Diffusion Models with Transformers](https://arxiv.org/abs/2212.09748) introduced diffusion transformers (DiT) as a replacement to UNet-based diffusion, outperforming it in scaling and accuracy measured by [Fréchet inception distance](https://en.wikipedia.org/wiki/Fr%C3%A9chet_inception_distance).
 Because the work presented is based on image diffusion, DiT is based on [Vision Transformers (ViTs)](https://arxiv.org/abs/2010.11929), that operate on patches of images (Figure 4).
 VITs also also shown to have better scaling properties and accuracy than convolutional neural networks.
 Moreover, related to ViTs scaling, it shows that (1) ViT Gflops are strongly correlated with FID, (2) DiT Gflops are critical to improving performance, and (3) larger DiT models use large compute more efficiently.

->  We study the scaling behavior of transformers with respect to network complexity (in GFlops) vs. sample quality.
-We show that by constructing and benchmarking the DiT design space under the Latent Diffusion Models (LDMs) [48] framework, where diffusion models are trained within a VAE’s latent space, we can successfully replace the U-Net backbone with a transformer.

-> We further show that DiTs are scalable architectures for diffusion models: there is a strong correlation between the network complexity (measured by Gflops) vs. sample quality (measured by FID).

 {: style="text-align:center; font-size: small;"}
 <img width="100%" height="100%" src="/assets/from-Diffusion-to-SORA/DiT.png"/>

-Our ViT is simply a positional embedding layer, a block of GPT blocks and a decoder.
+We will implement a ViT as simply a positional embedding layer, a block of GPT blocks and a decoder.
 The decoder is a layer-norm and a linear layer that outputs the shape $$p \times p \times 2C$$ (ie a mean and variance for each channel and patch).
 To keep our architecture simple as simple as possible, we will ingnore the 4 variants described in DiT block design (in Section 3.2, in-context conditioning, cross-attention block, adaptive layer norm block and adaLN-Zero block) and we will use the regular PyTorch embedding `nn.Embedding` (a look-up table) instaed of the  frequency-based positional embeddings (the sine-cosine version).

 ```python